 Making a referral to the Student Support and Intervention Team

-After noticing signs of distress, faculty and staff can refer a student either through the online Student of Concern Reporting Form or by calling the assistant dean of students directly(x5082).
+After noticing signs of distress, faculty and staff can refer a student either through One Pard or by calling the assistant dean of students (x5082) or case manager (x3572).

 Signs of distress could be physical, emotional, and/or interpersonal.
 In the classroom, some students may withdraw while others become disruptive.
 Other common signs of distress include a disheveled appearance, changes in daily habits or academic performance, an inability to focus, or explicitly mentioning hopelessness or struggling.
 Trust your instincts; if you feel like something is wrong, it probably is.
 For additional information about warning signs and what may cause them, click here.

 After a report is submitted, you will see a page confirming that the report has been successfully entered.
 At this point the information provided is distributed to members of the Student Support and Intervention Team, who will work to determine the best course of action.
 In all cases, team members prioritize providing assistance that will keep the individual student and the community safe, and that will be most helpful to the student in need.